sapics/ip-city/README.md

 API
 ---

-geoip-lite is completely synchronous.
+geoip-country is completely synchronous.
 There are no callbacks involved.
 All blocking file IO is done at startup time, so all runtime calls are executed in-memory and are fast.
 Startup may take up to 200ms while it reads into memory and indexes data files.

 ### Looking up an IP address ###